Conditions We Treat at Our Chiang Mai Rehab

 Common questions about what Jintara treats and who we can safely help

 Most people who contact Jintara are not textbook cases.
 They might drink heavily, use something else to sleep or focus, and carry years of anxiety or low mood.
 What matters most is that substances are now a central problem, not just an occasional coping tool, and that you are at least curious about change.
 During the assessment we look at what you use, how much, for how long, and how it links to your mental health and life situation.
-If addiction is clearly in the picture and you are over 18, there is a good chance you fit our core profile.
+If addiction is clearly in the picture and you are an adult, there is a good chance you fit our core profile.

 Yes.
 Many clients arrive using several substances in different ways, for example alcohol at night, stimulants for work, and medication for sleep or anxiety.
 The medical team looks at the full pattern and builds a detox and treatment plan that steps through the risks in a safe order rather than trying to stop everything overnight without support.
 You will work in therapy on why each substance is in your life and what it gives you, as well as what it costs.
 Mixed substance use is the rule rather than the exception here, so you are not treated as the odd one out.